Tautavel Man: Palaeoenvironment

 Throughout human occupation, the Caune de l'Arago provided access to a mountainous and riverine habitat, a plateau above, and a plain below.
-The plain and plateau repeatedly swung between a temperate and humid forested region dominated by pine, deciduous, and cyprus trees and mediterranean plants, to a cold and dry grassy steppe (switching from forest to steppe about 550,000 years ago; reverting 480,000 years ago; switching again 420,000 years ago; and continuing this pattern after occupation).
-During the forested periods, the mammal assemblage of the cave can predominantly feature red deer (Cervus elaphus), fallow deer (Dama clactoniana), argali (Ovis ammon antiqua), rhinoceros (Stephanorhinus hemitoechus), and tahrs (Hemitragus bosali).
+The plain and plateau repeatedly swung between a temperate and humid forested region dominated by pine, deciduous, and cypress trees and mediterranean plants, to a cold and dry grassy steppe (switching from forest to steppe about 550,000 years ago; reverting 480,000 years ago; switching again 420,000 years ago; and continuing this pattern after occupation).
+During the forested periods, the mammal assemblage of the cave can predominantly feature red deer (Cervus elaphus), fallow deer (Dama clactoniana), argali (Ovis ammon antiqua), narrow-nosed rhinoceros (Stephanorhinus hemitoechus), and tahrs (Hemitragus bosali).
 Predators in the temperate intervals include the cave lynx (Lynx spelaeus), cave lion (Panthera spelaea), dhole (Cuon priscus), red fox (Vulpes vulpes), the wolf Canis mosbachensis, and the bear Ursus deningeri.
 Bears and humans possibly occupied the cave during different seasons of the year when human occupation was intermittent.
 In the cold events, horse (Equus mosbachensis), reindeer (Rangifer tarandus), steppe bison (Bos priscus), giant musk ox (Praeovibos priscus), and rhinoceros could be abundant.
 This cave also has the earliest evidence of beaver (Castor fiber) hunting in beds G and J. Like many other human sites, the inhabitants in different beds preferentially targeted a certain prey item over others, such as reindeer in bed L, red and fallow deer in bed J, and musk ox at the top of bed G. Argali is commonly found in all beds, and may have been brought in not only by humans but also non-human carnivores, particularly in beds O, N, and M.